LayneH/LayneH.github.io/_pages/about.md

 ### Opportunity
 I will be hosting *funded*

-1) Intern students through the [NII International Internship Program](https://www.nii.ac.jp/en/about/international/mouresearch/internship2025-2/index.html);
+1. Intern students through the [NII International Internship Program](https://www.nii.ac.jp/en/about/international/mouresearch/internship2025-2/index.html);

-2) Ph.D. students through the [Informatics Program at SOKENDAI/NII](https://www.nii.ac.jp/graduate/en/);
+2. Ph.D. students through the [Informatics Program at SOKENDAI/NII](https://www.nii.ac.jp/graduate/en/);

-3) Research Assistants from domestic universities at NII.
+3. Research Assistants from domestic universities at NII.

-Please send me an email with your CV and a brief decribtion of your research background and interests.
+Please send me an email with your CV, a brief description of your research background, and the potential .

 ## News